SEPTA suspended its on-line sales of transit passes for the papal visit on Sept. 26 and 27 because of problems with its website.

 Passes will be mailed to purchasers, with a $1.95 shipping fee per purchase.

-PATCO is selling one-day passes for $5 and two-day passes for $10 on its website, www.ridepatco.org/PapalVisit/, and at its Broadway station ticket office in Camden (from 7 a.m. to 7 p.m., Monday-Friday) and Woodcrest station in Cherry Hill (10 a.m. to 2 p.m.
+PATCO will sell one-day passes for $5 and two-day passes for $10 on its website, www.ridepatco.org/PapalVisit/, starting at 8 a.m.
+Monday, and at its Broadway station ticket office in Camden (from 7 a.m. to 7 p.m., Monday-Friday) and Woodcrest station in Cherry Hill (10 a.m. to 2 p.m.
 Tuesdays and 4 p.m. to 7 p.m.
 Thursdays).

 Current holders of PATCO Freedom cards can use their existing Freedom cards, at $2.50 per one-way trip.